 With international courses, PhD and postdoctoral traineeship, each institute of the Institut Pasteur International Network (RIIP) contributes to the transmission of knowledge with the training of young researchers all around the world.
 In this context, doctoral and postdoctoral programmes, study and traineeship fellowships are available to scientists.
 Alongside training, dynamism and attractiveness of RIIP will result in the creation of 4-year group for the young researchers.

-The Lymphoid Tissue Development (LTD) Unit is recruiting one PhD student (or Master M2).
-The position is to study the regulation of immune responses by stromal cells, in particular stromal cells in lymphoid organs and in lymphocyte-rich organs such as the gut, and stromal cells in inflammation.
-We have previously shown that inflammatory lesions need to develop a specialized stromal network to organize the recruitment and survival of lymphocytes (Peduto et al., JI 2009), and that a distinct subset of these activated stromal cells develop a profibrotic fate (Dulauroy et al., Nature Medicine 2012).
-Using recently generated reporter and deleter mice for specific subsets of stromal cells, we now aim at deciphering how such subsets of stromal cells regulate immune responses after injury, infection or tumors.
-Please send applications to: firstname.lastname@example.org.
+One position for postdoc or PhD student is available in the stroma team of the Lymphoid Tissue Development (LTD) Unit to study the regulation of immune responses by stromal cells, in particular in chronic pathologies such as fibrosis and cancer.
+We have previously shown that inflammatory lesions need to develop a specialized gp38+ stromal network to organize the recruitment and survival of lymphocytes (Peduto et al., JI 2009).
+We further identified a subset of gp38+ stromal cell induced by inflammation, co-expressing ADAM12 and PDGFRα, as a major source for scar tissue after acute injury (Dulauroy et al., Nature Medicine 2012).
+We now aim at deciphering the underlying mechanism(s), and how dysregulation of a proper stromal balance contribute to the pathogenesis of chronic diseases.
+Please send applications to: email@example.com.